 Along with its southern neighbours such as France and Spain, the business of translating and dubbing into German is huge.
 Some say this is a disadvantage to the young, pointing to the language capabilities of Nordic nationalities.

 Mobile streaming of TV programmes is highly limited due to licensing issues, which leaves just a few channels such as CNN and BBC World available on cable or satellite.
 Depending upon the home, one or the other should already be installed.
 News streams on YouTube are also challenging.
 Netflix, for instance, limits some content on offer according to country.

 Some expats like to trick the system and install freeview systems imported from abroad either with a satellite dish or VPN.
 Others enjoy the opportunity to get a feel for the phonetics of German and help to learn the language.

 The law states that a licence fee has be paid for every home in Germany.
+As soon as an expat registers or moves, the TV licensing organisation is informed.
+A demand for money follows fairly soon after.
 However, since only one person is required to pay, adults who are sharing need to apply for an exemption.
 Being proactive is important to avoid unnecessary and fruitless legal consequences.